 For example, if you know that you are most creative in the morning, you could set aside some time when you wake up to work on and create new ideas.
 Or, if you are an evening person, you could write down your thoughts about how you can increase your sales just before you head to bed.

 It is important to remember that there is no right or wrong way to manage your time and productivity levels.
-What matters is that you find a system that works best for you and stick to it.
+What matters is finding a system that works best for you and sticking to it.

 Strategy Four: Minimize Distractions And Potential Interruptions

-If you are constantly distracted by email, social media, and phone calls, then you are likely to miss out on opportunities to make progress on high-value projects.
+If you are constantly distracted by email, social media, and phone calls, you will likely miss opportunities to progress on high-value projects.

-However, if you keep your inbox clean and check your messages once per hour, you will be able to focus on the task at hand without having to worry about anything else.
+However, if you keep your inbox clean and check your messages once per hour, you can focus on the task at hand without worrying about anything else.

 Similarly, if you use your smartphone to take notes while you are speaking to someone, you will be unable to fully listen to them and will miss out on valuable information if notifications keep popping up.
 Instead, turn off your email notifications and put your phone away.

 The same applies to social media.
-If you are constantly checking Facebook or Twitter, you will have missed out on important conversations with colleagues, customers, and prospects.
+If you constantly check Facebook or Twitter, you will miss important conversations with colleagues, customers, and prospects.
 So, instead, switch off your mobile device and focus on the conversation at hand.

 Finally, if you are interrupted frequently throughout the day, you will never get any real work done.
 Make sure that you block out specific hours in your diary for uninterrupted working time, and let others know you do not want to be interrupted.